BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique barometers.

 Cleaning antique barometers

-The best item to use for general cleaning and dusting of antique barometers is a soft lint free duster.
+The best item for cleaning and antique barometers is a soft lint free duster.

-For more delicate cleaning use a soft bristle brusg which will help to acccess hard to reach areas.
+For more delicate cleaning use a soft bristle brush.
+This will help to acccess hard to reach areas.

 This is because stray drips or spillages can permanently damage your wood's patina.